Hakon/reefpoints/_posts/2011-11-10-mobile-web-apps.md

 [Check out the "Limitations" section on the PhoneGap wiki for some others](http://wiki.phonegap.com/w/page/36752779/PhoneGap%20Plugins).

-PhoneGap is fantastic. (despite some of the criticism I've stated) We have high hopes for the project now that is is accepted into Apache.
+PhoneGap is fantastic (despite some of the criticism I've stated).
+We have high hopes for the project now that it is accepted into Apache.

 ### Conclusion

-Perhaps [Adobe's announcement that they are abandoning Flash in favor of HTML5 for mobile](http://techland.time.com/2011/11/09/mobile-flash-abandoned-for-html5-adobe-surrenders-apple-wins/?iid=tl-main-lede) will be seen as the turning point when mobile web application development began to be a serious contender to native.
-Or maybe it was just a coincidence that this buzz is happening all at once.
+Perhaps [Adobe's announcement that they are abandoning Flash in favor of HTML5 for mobile](http://techland.time.com/2011/11/09/mobile-flash-abandoned-for-html5-adobe-surrenders-apple-wins/?iid=tl-main-lede) will be seen as the turning point when mobile web application development begins to be a serious contender to native.
+Or maybe it is just a coincidence that this buzz is happening all at once.
 Either way, we're happy people are talking about this.
-Discussions, arguments, and all of the attention in between is the best way to push this technology into the future we all know is just a matter of time.
+Discussions, arguments, and all of the attention in between are the best way to push this technology into the future we all know is just a matter of time.

 As my friend [Pascal Rettig](http://twitter.com/cykod) says: It is a great time to be a web developer.